Posts

 My NixOS configuration and self-hosted homelab.
 Runs Traefik, Cloudflare Tunnel, and a half-dozen services via quadlet-nix, plus dozens of small per-machine packages I keep tucked away in here.

-Nix, NixOS, quadlet-nix, Traefik
+Technologies: Nix, NixOS, quadlet-nix, Traefik

 nuenv